-One related outcomes from NRI’s work in software-controlled microfluidics systems is an extrapolation for use in introducing software-controlled operation into a wide variety of traditional laboratory glassware setups.
+One of the derivative outcomes from NRI’s work in software-controlled microfluidics systems is an extrapolation for use in introducing software-controlled operation into a wide variety of traditional laboratory glassware setups.
 Such traditional laboratory glassware setups are of course used in chemistry research but also used in fine chemical production, quality control, sample testing, and other industrial processes.
 Many tasks involving fixed laboratory glassware setups are repetitive and/or require occasional adjustment, and accordingly in principle could lend themselves to software-controlled automation.
 However, articles of traditional laboratory glassware do not provide features that allow for software-controlled automation.
 Creating entirely new variations on traditional laboratory glassware apparatus likely would not have enough market to justify creation of a product, and overall there are so many types of specialized traditional laboratory glassware apparatus that such an endeavor is essentially intractable.
 Further, many laboratory procedures are so entrenched in expensive legacy investments in traditional laboratory glassware apparatus that re-outfitting the glassware stock, even in part, of a laboratory is also essentially intractable.

 However, traditional laboratory glassware apparatus do have two areas of standardization that can be interfaced in a relatively common way across a vast range of traditional laboratory glassware items.
 These are (1) “stopcock” valves for enabling, blocking, or redirecting flows of materials and (2) ground-glass joints for interconnection of two or more articles of laboratory glassware.
 NRI uses these to provide means for retrofitting legacy traditional laboratory glassware apparatus, setups made from these, and the tremendous legacy financial and skill investment in traditional laboratory glassware apparatus so that an effective degree of software-controlled automation can be introduced for the first time into such systems.
 This NRI technology allows skilled laboratory staff to do more creative work, and can also provide in many cases a far higher degree of precision or attentiveness that could usually be possible with human-based laboratory-process monitoring and attendance.